spryker/spryker-docs/docs/scos/user/technology-partners/202108.0/payment-partners/computop/computop-integration-into-a-project.md

 </details>

-7. Only for EasyCredit payment method: adjust the SummaryStep with EasyCredit installment information by adding the `easy-credit-summary` molecule to `summary.twig`.
+7. For EasyCredit payment method only: Adjust the SummaryStep with EasyCredit installment information by adding the `easy-credit-summary` molecule to `summary.twig`.

 <details>
 <summary>src/Pyz/Yves/CheckoutPage/Process/Steps/SummaryStep.php</summary>